-• The instruction includes assessment opportunities, appropriate to the degree level,25 that allow faculty to assess students' attainment of the introductory public health learning objectives.
-Assessment opportunities may include tests, writing assignments, presentations, group projects, etc.
+- The instruction includes assessment opportunities, appropriate to the degree level, that allow faculty to assess students' attainment of the introductory public health learning objectives.
+Assessment opportunities may include tests, writing assignments, presentations, group projects, etc. - The instruction and assessment of students' foundational public health knowledge are equivalent in depth to the instruction and assessment that would typically be associated with a three-semester-credit class, regardless of the number of credits awarded for the experience or the mode of delivery.

-24 See "Definitions" at the end of this document.
+&lt;sup>28 See "Definitions" at the end of this document.